 - 2 Corinthians 1:22, “And who has also put his seal on us and given us his Spirit in our hearts as a guarantee.”
 (ESV)

-Instead, some exhibit a level of devotion temporarily, but then abandon or renounce their commitment to obey to God and living according to the Bible.
-Arminian theology argues that such a person may have been genuinely converted, but lost their salvation.
+Instead, some exhibit a level of devotion temporarily but then abandon or renounce their commitment to obey God and live according to the Bible.
+Arminian theology argues that such a person may have been genuinely converted but lost their salvation.